The skinny-dipping maverick shaking up the Bundesliga

 "Europe for long decades was lost to war and also exploited Africa for centuries.
 Learning from history is important right now."

 His matchday press conferences can last more than an hour as he switches to other subjects.
-The club receives, and generally turns down, up to seven requests to interview Streich every day.
+The club can receive - and generally turn down - as many as seven requests to interview Streich on a single day.

 The local newspaper publishes a weekly video - Streich of the Week - which invariably showcases the manager's thoughts about the world beyond football..